Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 - Talk over pacing and navigation plans with your trail buddies, and come to an agreement so you're not worried about it later.

-Set up your
+Setting up your sleeping environment:

 sleep tips for backpackers